-slight increases in 2012 and 2013, and again this past year in 2017.
-The long-term declining trend in production is likely attributed to the relatively slower economy from 2009 through 2012 and, since then, because of conservation activities implemented by the NCMA agencies in response to the historic drought.
-Since 2013, when urban production was 7,939 AF, urban production declined dramatically to 2016 to the lowest level in at least the past 12 years.
-The urban production in 2017 is up slightly from 2016, at 5,690 AF.
+Urban water production for potable use is presented in Table 13 for each of the NCMA agencies from 2005 through 2018.
+These values reflect Lopez Lake deliveries, SWP deliveries, and groundwater production data, and represent all water used within the service areas of the four NCMA agencies (including the portions of Arroyo Grande and Pismo Beach that extend outside the NCMA), and system losses.
+In general, urban water production has ranged from 5,476 AF (2016) to 8,982 AF (2007).
+There has been an overall decline in urban production since 2007, although there were slight increases in 2012, 2013, 2017, and 2018.
+The long-term declining trend in production is likely attributed to the relatively slow economy from 2009 through 2012 and because of conservation activities implemented by the NCMA agencies in response to the historic drought.
+Since 2013, when urban production was 7,939 AF, urban production declined dramatically to 2016 to the lowest level in at least the past 20 years.
+The urban production in 2018 is up slightly from 2017 at 5,878 AF.